-There is great amount of data available on what customers buy, where and when they buy, and how they pay, both at an individual and collective level.
-Since a lot of these transactions flow through APIs, this data can be evaluated in real-time to personalize online messaging, align product development with customer preferences, or forecast demand for each product and physical location.
+There is a great amount of data available on what customers buy, where and when they buy, and how they pay, both at an individual and collective level.
+Since a lot of these transactions flow through APIs, this data can be evaluated in real time to personalize online messaging, align product development with customer preferences, or forecast demand for each product and physical location.

 API management for retail enables retailers to implement APIs across the organization.
 It assists them in making the digital shift to engage customers across a diverse set of channels and streamlines internal business processes.
 API management solutions help retailers:

-1) Externalize catalogs, shopping cart services, payment gateways, and other commerce services as APIs so that they can be rooted in diverse digital channels.
+1) Externalize catalogues, shopping cart services, payment gateways, and other commerce services as APIs so that they can be rooted in diverse digital channels.

 2) Initiate implementation of APIs both internally and externally by a different set of developers and partners who can develop engaging apps for customers.